JKC-Codes/eleventy-plugin-automatic-noopener/README.md

 - Default: False
 - Accepts: Boolean

-Add a `rel="noreferrer"` attribute to all elements with unsafe external links that don't have a `rel="opener"` attribute on them.
+Add a `rel="noreferrer"` attribute to all elements with external links that don't have a `rel="opener"` attribute on them.

 ## Licence